opendaylight/netvirt/docs/specs/vni-based-l2-switching-l3-forwarding-and-NATing.rst

 * Complete removal of use of ``ELAN tags`` everywhere in ODL: Use of ``ELAN tags`` within the OVS Datapath to handle local/remote L2 broadcasts (note: not on the wire) will be retained
-* Complete removal of use of ``MPLS labels`` everywhere in ODL: Use of ``MPLS labels`` for realizing an L3 BGPVPN (regardless of type of networks put into such BGPVPN that may include networks of type VxLAN) both on the wire and within the OVS Datapaths will be retained.
+* Complete removal of use of ``MPLS labels`` everywhere in ODL: Use of ``MPLS labels`` for realizing an inter-dc communication over BGPVPN will be retained.
-* Addressing or testing IPv6 use-cases
 * Intra DC NAT usecase where no explicit Internet VPN is created for VxLAN based external provider
   networks: Detailed further in Intra DC subsection in NAT section below.